Features

 The trigger configuration rows appear above the entry list.
 Each macro has a Start Trigger and a Stop Trigger, each with an enable/disable toggle.

 Tap a trigger row to open the full Trigger Configuration screen where you can select the trigger action, input, and options.
-See the Trigger Types section for details on each action.
+See Trigger Actions for input-based actions, Sound Triggers for audio-based triggers, or Image Triggers for image-based triggers (Pro).
 Changes are reflected immediately — you can test triggers during playback in the editor.

 Trigger changes are part of the macro's editable state and are included when you save.